leey611/s25cc-python/week3-scrollart/README.md

 # Scroll art
 Your terminal is not just somewhere you type commands.
-Your terminal can be a new form of art--scroll art.
+Your terminal can be a new form of art--scroll art, using loops and print.

 ## Core Material
 - [Install python](01_install_python.md)